hvianna/audioMotion-analyzer/README.md

 *true* for low resolution mode.

 Low resolution mode halves the effective pixel ratio, resulting in four times less pixels to render.
-This may improving performance significantly, especially in 4K+ monitors.
+This may improve performance significantly, especially in 4K+ monitors.

 See [this note](demo/README.md#additional-notes) on using this feature interactively.